Eyelid Surgery for Men in Reading

 Please contact us at Berks Plastic Surgery for a free consultation to see if you are a good candidate for eyelid rejuvenation.

 Eyelid surgery is an outpatient procedure, performed under anesthesia.
 For the upper eyelid, your surgeon will make incisions that follow the natural lines of your eyelids and extend slightly beyond the outside corner into the laugh lines or other existing creases.
 In most patients, an incision is hidden within the natural fold of the upper eyelid.
 Excess skin and fatty tissue are removed through this incision.
 The incision follows the natural contour of the upper eyelid, so it will be well-concealed once it heals.

 For lower eyelid surgery, an incision is typically hidden just below the lower eyelashes, well camouflaged by natural creases.
 Eyelid surgeries generally take about one to three hours to complete.
-Our plastic surgeons, Dr. Reedy and Dr. Fernandez, work exclusively with a board-certified MD anesthesiologist.
+Dr. Reedy and Dr. Lindsay work exclusively with a board-certified MD anesthesiologist.